Towards True Board Diversity

 Gender ‘diversity’ on boards and in senior management has been the topic du jour for some time now.
 There is a plethora of articles, opinion pieces, and research that backs up the case for greater representation of women in leadership positions.
 And so there should be.
 The gender equality debate has achieved many positive outcomes and continues to do so.

-However, I feel like we do ourselves a huge disservice by only focusing this conversation on gender.
-I want to see us broaden the conversation beyond gender equality.
+However, I feel like we do ourselves a huge disservice by only focusing the diversity conversation heavily on this gender or that gender.
+We are missing an opportunity to make further inroads into true board diversity by broadening the conversation beyond gender balance.
 True diversity cannot – and should not – stop at gender alone.

-This world is made up of more than just ‘men’ and ‘women’ [particularly now with the definition of gender becoming more fluid].
+We are all more than just ‘men’ and ‘women’, particularly now with the definition of gender becoming more dynamic.
 Of course this shouldn’t come as a revelation.
-Australia’s anti discrimination laws point to a slew of characteristics that can be used to define (and discriminate) us – race, skin colour, religion, political opinion, national extraction, social origin, age, medical record, criminal record, marital status, impairment, disability, nationality, sexual preference, and trade union activity, just to name a few.
+Australia’s anti discrimination laws – the first being the Racial Discrimination Act in 1975 – point to a slew of attributes that can be used to define (and discriminate) – race, skin colour, religion, political opinion, national extraction, social origin, age, medical record, criminal record, marital status, impairment, disability, nationality, sexual preference, and trade union activity, just to name a few.

 Case in Point

 I could keep going.
-As you can see, we are all made up of a wide range of non-gender characteristics.
-Why then are we focusing the diversity conversation on gender alone?
+As you can see, we are all made up of a wide range of non-gendered characteristics.

 Why should diversity matter?